vinorodrigues/bootstrap-dark/README.md

   <img src=" xyz-light.jpg" width="320" height="240">
 </picture>
 ```

-All these techniques assume the image to show in its original state when hovered on.

 This last method provides you far more flexibility - in that you can have completely different images, remembering to keep the dimensions the same.
 The downside is that you need to create *(and maintain)* twice as many images.